-COMPETENCY KSAs Needed KSA Level (L, M, H, or NA) Existing KSA Level (L, M, H, or NA) 4.1.1 Ability to synthesize information, to analyze problems, and arrive at sound conclusions.
-4.1.2 Ability to identify key issues, to analyze alternatives, and to recommend appropriate tactics and strategies.
+COMPETENCE KSAs Needed KSA Level (L, M, H, or NA) Existing KSA Level (L, M, H, or NA) Analytical Thinking, Problem-solving 4.1.1 Ability to synthesize information, to analyze problems, and arrive at sound conclusions. and Decision- making 4.1.2 Ability to identify key issues, to analyze alternatives, and to recommend appropriate tactics and strategies.

 4.2.
-Personal Effectiveness Competencies:
+Personal Effectiveness Competences:

-Information Technology

-Information Technology: This competency is using technology to create, gather, manipulate, communicate and/or share information.
+Information Technology Information Technology: This competence is using technology to create, gather, manipulate, communicate and/or share information.
 Low: Basic understanding of the availability and use of the information technology resources of the organization.
 Medium: Comprehensive understanding of the availability and use of the information technology resources of the organization, and the capability to instruct and guide others in the use of these resources.

-High: Comprehensive understanding of the availability and use of the information technology resources of the organization, and the capability to understand current and future needs and to specify improved systems and procedures.
+High: Comprehensive understanding of the availability and use of the information technology resources of the organization, and the capability to understanding of the availability and use of the information technology resources of the organization, and the capability to understand current and future needs and to specify improved systems and procedures.

-Planning and 4.2.1 Ability to use computer software for word processing, spreadsheets, internet communication, and data storage.
-Organization of Work Planning and Organization of Work Competence is effective and efficient co-ordination of tasks to acobjective. - - Low: Basic ability to plan a limited number of task priorities, to meet schedules, and to produce results organization's quality standards.
-Medium: Ability to organize a work load consistin set priorities and schedules based on guidance, to cofrom others, and to produce results that meet the organization.
-High: Ability to organize a complex work load, to responsibilities and tasks, to co-ordinate multiple coothers, to set priorities and schedules, and to product that meet the organization's quality standards. that meet g of multip o-ordinate ganization delegate ontribution the ole tasks, to inputs 's quality s from 4.2.2 Ability to set priorities, organize work, and meet scheduled objectives.
+4.2.1 Ability to use computer software for word processing, spreadsheets, internet communication, and data storage.
+Planning and Organization of Work Competence: This competence is effective and efficient co-ordination of tasks to achieve a desired objective.
+Low: Basic ability to plan a limited number of tasks, to observe priorities, to meet schedules, and to produce results that meet the organization's quality standards.
+Medium: Ability to organize a work load consisting of multiple tasks, to set priorities and schedules based on guidance, to co-ordinate inputs from others, and to produce results that meet the organization's quality standards.
+High: Ability to organize a complex work load, to delegate responsibilities and tasks, to co-ordinate multiple contributions from others, to set priorities and schedules, and to produce integrated results that meet the organization's quality standards.
+4.2.2 Ability to set priorities, organize work, and meet scheduled objectives.
 4.2.3 Ability to find simpler, faster and less costly ways to achieve objectives.
-Self Management Self Management Competency: This compindependently, exercising judgment and exhibitic completion of activities, especially during difficultions. ng flexibi lity in the Low: Basic capability to perform a limited numindependently, with flexibility in response to prior judgment, and to produce quality results.
-Medium: Capability to handle a workload independently, with flexibility in setting priorities on guidance, to obtain assistance as needed and in exercise good judgment in producing quality resustress.
-High: Ability to organize a complex work load,, to schedules for oneself, and to produce high quality of stress. of multi and sched tegrate results, even ciple tasks dules based ults, and to in times of es and
+Self Management Competence: This competence is working independently, exercising judgment and exhibiting flexibility in the completion of activities, especially during difficult or challenging situations.
+Low: Basic capability to perform a limited number of assigned tasks independently, with flexibility in response to priorities, to exercise good judgment, and to produce quality results.
+Medium: Capability to handle a workload of multiple tasks independently, with flexibility in setting priorities and schedules based on guidance, to obtain assistance as needed and integrate results, and to exercise good judgment in producing quality results, even in times of stress.
+High: Ability to organize a complex work load, to set priorities and schedules for oneself, and to produce high quality results, even in times of stress.

-4.2.4 Ability to adapt behaviour to accommodate the sensitivities of others, to cope with stressful situations, and to sustain mental effort to achieve objectives.
-4.2.5 Ability to recognise one's own strengths and weaknesses and to plan accordingly for personal training.
-4.2.6 Ability to periodically assess one's own performance and to work for improvement.
+4.2 .4 Ability to adapt behaviour to accommodate the sensitivities of others, to cope with stressful situations, and to sustain mental effort to achieve objectives.
+4.2 .5 Ability to recognise one's own strengths and weaknesses and to plan accordingly for personal training.
+4.2 .6 Ability to periodically assess one's own performance and to work for improvement.

 4.3.
-Communication Competency: This competency is engaging in effective dialogue, representation and interaction with others (i.e., licensees, colleagues and public) through committed listening, speaking, writing or delivery of presentations, understanding the true interests of people and delivering meaningful messages.
+Communication Competence: This competence is engaging in effective dialogue, representation and interaction with others (i.e., licensees, colleagues and public) through committed listening, speaking, writing or delivery of presentations, understanding the true interests of people and delivering meaningful messages.